 85B.
 Special prospecting licence on a mining lease

-(1) Where any land is the subject of a mining lease (in this section called “the primary tenement”) then, notwithstanding section 117, a person may at any time mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a “special prospecting licence”) in respect of any part of the land the subject of the primary tenement.
+(1) Where any land is the subject of a mining lease (in this section called the primary tenement) then, notwithstanding section 117, a person may at any time mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a special prospecting licence) in respect of any part of the land the subject of the primary tenement.

 (1a) A special prospecting licence may only be applied for by, granted to or held by a natural person.